fangwei123456/spikingjelly/docs/source/clock_driven/5_ann2snn.rst

 .. code-block:: python

     import torch
-    from spikingflow.clock_driven import neuron
+    from spikingjelly.clock_driven import neuron
-    from spikingflow import visualizing
+    from spikingjelly import visualizing
     from matplotlib import pyplot as plt
     import numpy as np